Recap: The Simpsons S 9 E 14 Das Bus

 - No One Gets Left Behind: Parodied during the chase scene, in which Milhouse falls behind while he, Bart and Lisa are being pursued by the other kids.Milhouse: I can't go on, you two go ahead... and carry me with you!

-- Reality Ensues: Similar to Lord of the Flies, it shows that trapping a bunch of kids alone on deserted island is more likely to lead to incompetence, boredom, and a slow, agonizing madness/distrust than quirky misadventures.
+- Reality Ensues: Similar to Lord of the Flies, it shows that trapping a bunch of kids alone on a deserted island is more likely to lead to incompetence, boredom, and a slow, agonizing madness/distrust than quirky misadventures.

 - Homer tries to talk to his computer by using his mouse as a microphone, just like Scotty in Star Trek IV: The Voyage Home.